Implementer’s note about JAR (JWT-Secured Authorization Request)

 A confusing point here is that the lifetime of the issued request URI and the expiration time of the registered authorization request are different.
 The table below shows what correspond to the lifetime and the expiration time.

-claim may be referenced later when the issued request URI is used.
-For example, the validation step for [FAPI Part 2, Section 5.2.2, Clause 13] checks the existence of the exp
+An easily-overlooked point is that a PAR endpoint implementation must not drop information about theexp claim of a given request object when it saves the authorization request because the exp claim may be referenced later when the issued request URI is used.
+For example, the validation step for [FAPI Part 2, Section 5.2.2, Clause 13] checks the existence of the exp claim.

 Metadata

-metadata for both server and client, respectively.
+JAR defines require_signed_request_object metadata for both server and client, respectively.

 The description of the boolean metadata in Section 9.2 “OAuth Authorization Server Metadata Registry” is simple as excerpted below.

-Indicates where authorization request needs to be protected as Request Object and provided through either
+Indicates where authorization request needs to be protected as Request Object and provided through either request or request_uri parameter

 The name and description of the metadata give an impression that the metadata just controls whether a signed request object is required or not.
 However, you will notice it means much more when you read a paragraph in Section 10.5 “Downgrade Attack”.

-, then the server MUST reject the authorization request from any client that does not conform to this specification.
-It MUST also reject the request if the request object uses"alg":"none"
+When the value of it as a server metadata is true, then the server MUST reject the authorization request from any client that does not conform to this specification.
+It MUST also reject the request if the request object uses "alg":"none".
+If omitted, the default value is false.

-AND (2) that the request object is processed and validated based on JAR rules.
+That is, "require_signed_request_object":true means (1) that an authorization request must use either request or request_uri AND (2) that the request object is processed and validated based on JAR rules.

-is unfortunately inflexible for authorization server implementations that want to support various use cases.
+The behavior expected in the case of "require_signed_request_object":true is unfortunately inflexible for authorization server implementations that want to support various use cases.
 Therefore, vendors will provide custom options.
 For example, Authlete (version 2.2) provides two separate configuration items that correspond to (1) and (2) above.
 Some other vendors and individuals such as Connect2id and node-oidc-provider also explained their approaches for JAR in the OAuth mailing list in the past.
 Please dig the mail archive if you are interested.

 Example (Authlete)